lupyuen/pinetime-rust-mynewt/rust/app/src/dfutest.md

     Button: 0
     Button: 0
     Bootloader done
+    ```

+    Note that `Swap type` is set to `revert`, which means that MCUBoot thinks the new firmware is faulty and has swapped the old firmware back.

+    The old firmware is now in the Internal Flash ROM and begins running...

+    ```
     TMP create temp_stub_0
     NET hwid 4a f8 cf 95 6a be c1 f6 89 ba 12 1a
     NET standalone node